Iapodes: Culture and society

 Due to the rich and extensive forests of their mountainous country, their houses were mostly wooden huts, and they rarely used stone constructions except in some major fortifications.
-Their settlements were mostly on hilltops, including between 400–3,000 dwellers, and the main Iapodic settlements in Roman times were Metulum, Terpon, Arupium and Avendo.
+Their settlements were mostly on hilltops, including between 400–3,000 dwellers, and the main Iapodian settlements in Roman times were Metulum, Terpon, Arupium and Avendo.

 They cultivated chiefly cereals and grapes, and kept varied cattle.
 Their early metallurgy developed a half millennium before Celtic influence that induced here minor modifications.
 Their society was simple including warriors, villagers, herdsmen, miners, and metalworkers.
-In that early phase neither leaders nor elite were indicated, and these independent Iapydes had no detectable collective political organisation.
+In that early phase neither leaders nor elite were indicated, and these independent Iapodes had no detectable collective political organisation.
 Under the Romans, a Romanized elite emerged, led by the praepositus Iapodum installed by Romans.

 Their classical culture was a varied mixture of Pannonian, Illyrian, Greek and Roman influences, mostly without proper peculiarities.
 Their figural art included the frequent metal decorations in the form of triangles and spirals, and large amber pearls and amber figurines.
-The Iapydic language before the Romans is mostly unknown: the only indications available are their toponyms and necropolis inscriptions from Roman times.
-These scarce onomastic indications suggest the Iapydic tongue may be correlated with other Illyrian and Pannonian tribes.
-During their independence, the Iapydes appear to have been completely illiterate and left no inscriptions before the Roman conquest.
+The Iapodian language before the Romans is mostly unknown: the only indications available are their toponyms and necropolis inscriptions from Roman times.
+These scarce onomastic indications suggest the Iapodian tongue may be correlated with other Illyrian and Pannonian tribes.
+During their independence, the Iapodes appear to have been completely illiterate and left no inscriptions before the Roman conquest.

 Religion

-The original religion of Iapydes is scarcely known, and it appears to be similar with other eastward Illyrians.
+The original religion of Iapodes is scarcely known, and it appears to be similar with other eastward Illyrians.
 They knew the divine pair of water-deities Vidassus (as Roman Sylvanus) and Thana (as Roman Diana), whose rocky reliefs persist today at some springs in their area.
 They worshiped the holy horse as their tribal totem, and also the holy snakes as the symbol of their ancestors.
 Their early tombs were usually in caves, and then in Roman times often in wooden sarcophagi and also incinerated in ceramic urns.

 Japodian burial urns were art a unique form influenced to a degree by the Situla art of northern Illyria and Italy and by Greek art.